What you'll learn in this article:

 Fostering a tight-knit community of kindred learners has been crucial to d.MBA's success because they know how important community will be to the future of learning.
 Alen says: “Right now it's me, teaching you.
 You are joining because of me.
 The more we mature as a community, the more it's going to move into, ‘Actually, I'm not joining this because of whoever this expert is.'
 The most successful companies in this place will build a model where you're teaching and learning from each other in the community, so it's not just on one person.
 The best way to learn is to teach, and so I think the future of learning is teaching.
 It's almost like reversing the model and teaching others how to teach.”

 For over a decade, Dribbble has been a hub for designers to find work, share their designs, and join a bustling community of kindred professionals.
-Creating additional courses and expert-led education for their community was a natural fit for Dribbble, and that opportunity presented itself as we sheltered in place during the COVID pandemic.
+Creating additional courses and expert-led education for their creative community was a natural fit for Dribbble, and that opportunity presented itself as we sheltered in place during the COVID pandemic.

 The initial response to these classes was so well-received by Dribbble's community, they realized there was a wide-open opportunity to add an offering to the Dribbble lineup.
 By next year, they had created Dribbble's Product Design Course.